helrond/clbsj.org/_posts/2026-01-04-reading-epiphany-with-patti-smith.md

 Smith’s Shema is also intertextual – it is drawing from and commentating on the song “Solidarity Forever,” in which the force of Union transforms the workers’ aspirations to reality.

+This reading is cohesive with how biblical scholars understand the meaning of the Hebrew term used in Deuteronomy 6:4.
+While we translate the final word as “one,” the Hebrew word used here, echad (אֶחָד), carries a more nuanced sense of fundamental Hebrew word meaning , not just a singular number, but a sense of unity, wholeness and composite oneness.

-Open your ears, God-Wrestlers: True authority, our Transcendent, lies in coming together: in solidarity.
+Open your ears, God-Wrestlers: True authority, our Transcendent, is in solidarity.

+When we perceive this quality of the Divine, and bring it into our collective lives, that is when we gain traction toward manifesting the power of the people.

 **Postscript: **